bryanstern/bryanstern.github.io/_posts/2014-04-01-coinbase-android-security.md

 ```

+### Modifying & Repeating
+With a *client_secret* exposed, requests can be resigned with a valid signature ([documentation here](https://coinbase.com/docs/api/authentication#hmac)) allowing the attacker to repeat or modify requests.

 ## Putting It All Together
-Beause an attacker has a valid *client_id*, valid *client_secret*, and the ability to defeat the application's SSL connection, requests can be viewed, repeated, and modified by an attacker.
+Because an attacker has a valid *client_id*, valid *client_secret*, and the ability to defeat the application's SSL connection, requests can be viewed, repeated, and modified by an attacker.
 The attacker can also use these vulnerabilities make API requests at a later time using an *access_token* stolen during a authentication response.

-### Modifying
-With a *client_secret* exposed, requests can be resigned with a valid signature ([documentation here](https://coinbase.com/docs/api/authentication#hmac)).

-### Repeating
-At the time of writing, the Coinbase Android applications **do not** make use of a *nonce* or *request signatures*, so it is not even necessary for SSL to be compromised in order to repeat requests.
-Even if Coinbase had made use of them, generating a new *nonce* and resigning the request is trivial.

-### Potential Harm
+## Potential Harm
-* Without the SSL connection being compromised, simply repeating requests could allow an attacker to repeat payments to an address, requests to sell bitcoin, or requests to buy bitcoin.
-* With a compromised SSL connection, an attacker could gain full control of a user's account.
+With a compromised SSL connection, an attacker could gain full control of a user's account by stealing their access token.
+An attacker could also intercept a request to send bitcoins and change both the amount and destination address.
+In short however, they pretty much have full access to the victim's account.

 ## Recommendations to Coinbase Users
 * Discontinue using the [Coinbase Bitcoin Wallet](https://play.google.com/store/apps/details?id=com.coinbase.android) and [Coinbase Merchant](https://play.google.com/store/apps/details?id=com.coinbase.android.merchant) apps until Coinbase uses a new *client_id* and *client_secret* and begins to verify SSL certificates in its applications.